TubercularOx/darkhaunter/index.md

 ## Why the Hunting Horror?

 The Hunting Horror, also known as the Haunter of the Dark, is a perfect match for the Monster in the Dark.
 In its traditional lore, the Hunting Horror obeys evil sorcerers, lurking in shadows until called to fetch or kill.
-This fits the Monster’s role early in the comic—an obedient force confined to darkness—with the added parody of its humorous complaints about its situation.
+This fits the Monster’s role early in the comic—an obedient force confined to darkness—except for the added parody of its humorous complaints about its situation.

 ## The Snarl Connection